 Regulatory requirements governing gene therapy products have evolved and may continue to change in the future.
 Within the FDA, the Center for Biologics Evaluation and Research ("CBER") regulates gene therapy products.
 Within the CBER, the review of gene therapy and related products is consolidated in the Office of Cellular, Tissue and Gene Therapies, and the FDA has established the Cellular, Tissue and Gene Therapies Advisory Committee to advise CBER on its reviews.
-The CBER works closely with the National Institutes of Health (the "NIH").
+The CBER works closely with the

+National Institutes of Health (the "NIH").
 The FDA and the NIH have published guidance documents with respect to the development and submission of gene therapy protocols.
 For example, on January 28, 2020, the FDA issued final guidance documents that updated draft guidance documents that were originally released in July 2018 to reflect recent advances in the field, and to set forth the framework for the development, review and approval of gene therapies.
 These final guidance documents pertain to the development of gene therapies for the treatment of specific disease categories, including rare diseases, and to manufacturing and long-term follow up issues relevant to gene therapy, among other topics.
 The FDA also issued a new guidance document in September 2021 describing the FDA's approach for determining whether two gene therapy products were the same or different for the purpose of assessing orphan drug exclusivity, as well as a draft guidance document in March 2022 on human gene therapy product incorporating human genome editing.
+FDA also issued a draft guidance in December 2023 that provides recommendations for developing a potency assurance strategy for gene therapy products.
 In addition, the FDA can put an IND on hold if the information in an IND is not sufficient to assess the risks in pediatric patients.